Faculty

 Jerry Won Lee, Ph.D.
 University of Arizona, Professor of English; Anthropology; Asian American Studies; Comparative Literature; Culture and Theory; East Asian Studies

 Julia Hyoun Joo Lee, Ph.D.
-University of California, Los Angeles, Department Chair and Professor of Asian American Studies; Culture and Theory; English (Asian American literature and culture, African American literature and culture, ethnic literature, twentieth-century American literature)
+University of California, Los Angeles, Professor of Asian American Studies; Culture and Theory; English (Asian American literature and culture, African American literature and culture, ethnic literature, twentieth-century American literature)

 James Kyung-Jin Lee (he/him), Ph.D.
 University of California, Los Angeles, Professor of Asian American Studies; Culture and Theory; English; Religious Studies (Asian American literature and culture, disability studies, medical/health humanities)